 The specific process for valid initiatives shall follow the process as outline in Title VII of the ASG Code.

-Section 4 – Publicity Requirements

-All referendum issues shall be publicized at least twice in the official student newspaper within two (2) weeks of the referendum.

-If the referendum is a proposed constitutional amendment, the publication must include the article, section, and subsection of this Constitution being amended.

 Article – Standards of Ethics

 Section 1 – Statement of Intent

 It is the intent of this article to uphold the integrity and honor of ASG and to inspire the confidence, respect, and trust of the student body by prescribing restrictions against conflicts of interest and unethical practices that could undermine the organization.
 This article is meant to set a standard of conduct to be followed by all persons holding a position in any branch of ASG.
 Removal proceedings for not following this Statement of Ethical Conduct should be made only in extreme cases of unethical behavior that could greatly hamper the effectiveness and integrity of the organization.